-In this case, our ebook is about email marketing.
+In an example of our own strategy, we created an ebook about email marketing.
 Now let's break down email marketing into small groups of keywords.
 The first group is about email strategy.
 The keywords for this group will be "how to create an email strategy," "best email strategy for businesses," "business email strategies," and so on.
 We take those keywords and write blogs and social posts around those keywords.

 The second group of keywords will focus on email content.
 Those keywords will be "how to write compelling emails," "marketing emails people want to read," "email marketing customers love."
 Again, we will write posts for our blog and social media to draw in people who are searching for help in those areas.